Patricia Bernstein: Biography

 In 2023, Patricia Bernstein published her first novel with History Through Fiction, a traditional, small press.
 The novel, A Noble Cunning: The Countess and the Tower, is based on the true story of Winifred Maxwell, Countess of Nithsdale, a persecuted Catholic noblewoman who, in 1716, rescued her husband from the Tower of London the night before his scheduled execution with the help of a small group of devoted women friends.
+A Noble Cunning debuted as the #1 Amazon bestseller in Scottish Historical Fiction and was also a bestseller in other historical fiction categories.
+The novel has been covered in Texas publications, a Scottish newspaper, and the Smith College Alumnae Quarterly.